 I love the unexpected in décor.
 Like pairing ruffles and wood together.
 Swoon!

 Here is the best part.
-A sweet little handmade chalkboard heart vase that he built for me last year at the Lowes Build and Grow clinic.
+A sweet little handmade chalkboard heart vase that he built for a few years back at the Lowes Build and Grow clinic.
 Gotta love that kid.